-Cats devote a large portion of their waking hours to cleaning and conditioning their coat and claws.
+Cats devote a large part of their day to cleaning and conditioning their coat and claws.
 Estimates range from about 2 to 6 hours a day.
 This means you should frequently see your cat lapping her fur, washing her face, using a scratching post, and biting her nails.

 - All cats can benefit from regular grooming sessions and nail trimming at home.

-- This interaction enhances your relationship and will allow you to notice even subtle changes in the condition of your cat’s coat, skin, and nails.
+- Grooming enhances your relationship and will allow you to notice even subtle changes in the condition of your cat’s coat, skin, and nails.

-- Acute illness, increasing age, increasing weight, dental disease, less than optimum nutrition, parasites, infections, and chronic illnesses can all contribute to a loss of the pristine appearance we expect of our cats.
+- Acute illness, increasing age, increasing weight, dental disease, less than ideal nutrition, parasites, infections, and chronic illnesses can all contribute to a loss of the well groomed appearance we expect of our cats.

-- If you see changes in your cat’s grooming practices or your cat appears unkempt, you need to call your veterinarian so they can properly assess your cat and make sure that she is not ill.
+- If you see changes in your cat’s grooming practices or your cat appears unkempt or messy, call your veterinarian so they can assess your cat and make sure that she is not ill.

 - Having the proper tools makes grooming easier for you and your cat.